zdravkov/kendo-docs/getting-started/bootstrapper.md

 ![Compile LESS And CoffeeScript Files](images/bootstrapper15.jpeg)

+The LESS file is compiled to CSS.
+The Bootstrapper is additionally capable of compiling JavaScript files.

 ### Build Kendo

 You may notice that you are currently using the entire `kendo.web.js` file.
 That file contains all the widgets and it's quite large.

 ![Kendo UI Web Is Large](images/bootstrapper16.jpeg)

-It's entirely uncessary to have all of that in an application that in only using one widget.
+It's entirely uncessary to have all of Kendo UI in an application that is only using one widget.
 Really you just want the ListView and any other files it depends on.
 The problem is that you don't know what files the ListView depends on, and it's kind of a pain to go hunt all of them down and copy and paste them in, hoping to get them in the right order.

 The Bootstrapper now takes care of all of this for you.
 Simply click the Build Kendo button.